 I get it.
 I felt like that for a very long time.

 I was able to change my mindset because I stopped thinking about my fears and my insecurities and started to think about my ideal clients’ suffering.

 Whether or not I failed became irrelevant.
 Mixed in with my perception of failure was my intention to serve and be helpful.
 Why do you do this work?
 What lights a fire under your ass?

-How many people like awake at night in pain because you are allowing your fear to hold you back… sitting behind your computer posting on Facebook, crossing your fingers and hoping for some new clients.
+How many people lie awake at night in pain because you are allowing your fear to hold you back… sitting behind your computer posting on Facebook, crossing your fingers, and hoping for some new clients.

 The only way you can fail is if you quit.

 The only thing that’s holding you back from financial and personal success is your lack of belief in yourself.